badmckinney/Techdegree-Project-4/README.md

 ## How to play?

-You can play a demo-version here: <eager-goldstine-5117ea.netlify.com>
+You can play a demo-version here: [Game Demo](eager-goldstine-5117ea.netlify.com)

 ## Screenshots